 - Tiller assembly

 - Rigged rudder

 - 7/16" socket wrench

 - 7/16" combination wrench

-- Remove the tiller bolt from the end of the black tiller straps at the end of the tiller.

-Slide the rudder between the tiller straps on the end of the tiller, placing the spacers in between on each side to protect the rudder.
-Align the notches on the tiller straps with the notches on the rudder cheek and the holes in the tiller straps and spacers with the hole in the rudder.
+Slide the rudder between the tiller straps on the end of the tiller.
+Align the notches on the tiller straps with the notches on the rudder cheek and the holes in the tiller straps with the hole in the rudder.